SrjKshwh/DAE6Months/logic_1/readme.md

 # Logic 1

 # Documentation for WordSearch project
-My project is about the interactive word search, in which we will ask 3 words from the user and rest of the 7 words from my predefined list.
+This project is about the interactive word search, in which we will ask 3 words from the user and rest of the 7 words from my predefined list.
 On the base of these total 10 words, the word search grid will be arranged using my Python program.

 This grid will be shown on the left side of the GUI.
 On the right side of the GUI, there will be an input box, below that it will be a timer, and there will be the list of 10 words with a cross or tick.
-So, as soon as the user starts working on it, they will start the timer, and if they find a new word, they will check out that word from the list below.
+So, as soon as the user starts working on it, they will start the timer, and if the user successfully found a word, then the word will automatically turn green in the list.

 ## Core Features Recap
 - User Inputs 3 Words